-When configured to do so, the UE can signal the network through UEAssistanceInformation if it prefers an adjustment in the connected mode DRX cycle length, or if it is experiencing internal overheating.
-In the latter case, the UE can express a preference for temporarily reducing the number of maximum secondary component carriers, the maximum aggregated bandwidth and the number of maximum MIMO layers.
-In both cases, it is up to the gNB whether to accommodate the request.
+In the second case, the UE can express a preference for temporarily reducing the number of maximum secondary component carriers, the maximum aggregated bandwidth and the number of maximum MIMO layers.
+In all cases, it is up to the gNB whether to accommodate the request.